Kef provides you with the best marine insurance that you can find.

-The 2 ways to get all-risk* shipping insurance.
+The 2 ways to get all-risk (damage and loss) shipping insurance.

 Insurance related decisions, lists, and documents are due 2 weeks before pickup.

-If by pickup time, you have not given us or told us that you would give us a valued inventory list, we will insure you for Lump Sum at an optimal deductible--$500 for more than $30,000, $150 for less.
-If you specifically decline all-risk before pickup, we will insure you for Total loss of the shipment, with no coverage for partial damage or loss, whether or not you have insured elsewhere.
+If by pickup time, you have not given us (or told us that you would give us) a valued inventory, we will insure you for Lump Sum at an optimal deductible–$500 for more than $30,000, $150 for less.
+If you specifically decline all-risk before pickup, we will insure you for Total loss of the shipment (no damage or partial loss) whether or not you have insured elsewhere.
 We strongly suggest that you apply the money which would be used for Total Loss to cover a partial valued inventory.

 Condition of goods: Take pictures; make sure packer records condition on packing list.